webofdata/specification-archived/specification.md

 ### Operation Get Entities Partitions

-To allow the entities of a dataset to be fetched in parallel a dataset MAY offer the 'get-partitions' endpoint.
+To allow the entities of a dataset to be fetched in parallel, a dataset MAY offer the 'get-partitions' endpoint.
 This endpoint returns a list of tokens that can then be used to consume the dataset in parallel.
 The mechanism for retrieving a single partition is identical to that of making a call to the 'get-entities' operation except that the 'nextdata' query parameter is either a value from the result of calling 'get-entities-partitions' or the x-wod-next-data header in a response from 'get-entitites'.

 <pre>